kydzoster/symbols/README.md

 - No errors for style.css and index.css
 - There are 8 errors in base.html related to (Illegal character in path segment: { is not allowed).
 - All other html documents have errors related to (Illegal character in path segment: { is not allowed).
-- All other html documents have errors related to missing (lang and head elements)Using as per advisement prettier beautifier, however, this beautifier uses a lot of spacing and some may think I have overdone it myself, this is not a case.
+- All other html documents have errors related to missing (lang and head elements).

 #### Manual Testing